-When it comes to establishing premium service and care in top practices how we behave in the business environment is as important as how we communicate to one another.
-In fact, our actions can either be productive or remain stagnant.
-If they contribute towards the success of the business then collectively the practice will do well.
+When it comes to establishing premium service and care in top practices, how we behave in the business environment is as important as how we communicate.
+Our actions can either be productive or remain stagnant.
+If they contribute to the business’s success, then collectively, the practice will do well.
 However, if our actions are never changing for the better or remain flatlined, then the business can suffer.

 In efforts to increase productivity among the workers, the company spent years tweaking and altering factors such as lunch hours, pay schedules and level of lighting.
 Workers predictably became more productive when the lighting was brighter.
 Reviewing the data decades later, Landsberger concluded that workers increased productivity because they could tell there was an interest in them and how they worked.
 He defined the Hawthorne Effect as a short term improvement in performance caused by observing workers.
-In other words, people change their behavior when they think others are watching.
+In other words, people change their behaviour when they think others are watching.

-Team members seem to take on more productive behaviours and work harder if they feel that there is some measure of authority observing their actions and daily work quality.
+Team members seem to take on more productive behaviours and work harder if they feel some measure of authority observing their actions and daily work quality.

 Tips on applying the Hawthorne Effect:

-- Regular individual team appraisals are important to make it known that managers are observing how well the team are working.
+- Regular individual team appraisals are essential to make it known that managers are observing how well the team are working.
 Those team members that feel that there is really no one there to oversee how well they work may very easily slip into a comfort zone where they are not as productive as they could be.